rossetti/KSLBook/docs/07-Chapter7.md

 -------------------------------------------------------------------------------
 ```

 The advantage of the rate inversion method is that there is a one for one mapping from the underlying pseudo-random numbers and the generated variates.
-Since the thinning method uses a form of acceptance-rejection, the one-for-one mapping cannot be preserved.
+Since the thinning method uses a form of acceptance-rejection, the one-for-one mapping can   not be preserved.
 The disadvantage of the rate inversion method is that the mean cumulative rate function, $m(t)$ must be inverted, which may require numerical methods.
 The following section discusses the issues involved when using resources under non-stationary conditions.

 ### Modeling Resources Under Non-Stationary Conditions